metaleap/gerbil-lsp/lsp/notes.md

   - the _key_ is the source file path that the _value_ applies to
   - the _value_ is a list of _ranges_ representing _those_ occurrences of the old name in that file that _are_ references to the def-being renamed (don't want to rename shadowings etc)

-## _`on-file-issues-changed`_
+## _`on-file-notices-changed`_

 [Demo scenario 1](https://code.visualstudio.com/assets/docs/editor/editingevolved/errors.png) · [Demo scenario 2](https://code.visualstudio.com/assets/docs/editor/editingevolved/errorsinline.png)

 Args:
-- a function (detailed below) passed by the caller that is to be invoked (by `ide`'s ongoing long-running background "interpreter(ish) whole-codebase session") whenever source files in the opened workspace / root folders are re-parsed / re-compiled / re-interpreted(-sans-effectful-top-level-blocks-presumably)
+- a function (detailed below) passed by the caller that is to be invoked (by `ide`'s ongoing long-running background "interpreter(ish) whole-codebase session") whenever source files in the opened workspace / root folders are re-parsed / re-compiled / re-interpreted(-sans-effectful-top-level-blocks-presumably) / **re-analyzed**.

 Results:
 - `(void)`

 The callback func passed in by the caller would receive:
 - a source file path
-- a list of zero-or-more "issues" with that file, each such issue entry being a structure with:
+- a list of zero-or-more "notices" about that file, each such notice entry being a structure with:
-  - the _range_ in the source file that the issue applies to
+  - the _range_ in the source file that the notice applies to
   - an `ide`-defined severity/category enumeration such as eg. `'err`, `'warn`, `'hint`, `'info` (as applicable)
   - the (error / warning / info / etc) message itself
   - error / warning / etc code (number or ident) — if there's such a thing in Gerbil
-  - tags: optional list of such categorization tags as commonly yield special UI renditions other than squigglies, such as `'deprecated` (yields strike-thru font style) or `'unused` (yields faded text color)
+  - tags: optional list of such categorization tags as commonly induce special UI renditions other than squigglies, such as `'deprecated` (may induce strike-thru font-style rendition) or `'unused` (may induce faded text-color rendition)

-Of note, the list-of-issues for a file may be empty upon its re-analysis when previously it wasn't — or vice versa — either way, any re-analysis should invoke the callback with the now-current list-of-issues, empty or not.
+Of note, the list-of-notices for a file may be empty upon its re-analysis when previously it wasn't — or vice versa — either way, any re-analysis should invoke the callback with the now-current list-of-notices if changed at all (and ideally, only then) &mdash; whether it's empty or not.

-**The challenge:** a change in any one source file may well affect its direct or indirect (!) importers and those, too, should also be re-analyzed and have their list-of-issues re-announced over the callback arg (one such call per file).
+**A challenging necessity:** any change in any one source file can always potentially affect its direct importers (_and_ importers of _those_ too) &mdash; so all such direct or indirect dependent source files should hence also be re-analyzed and have their own list-of-notices re-announced (if changed) over the callback arg.

 ## _`signatures`_